caseyamcl/openapi-params/README.md

 ### Other built-in steps

-Built-in preparation steps are in the `Paramee\PreparationStep` namespace:
+Built-in preparation steps are in the `OpenApi-Params\PreparationStep` namespace:

 | Step Class                         | What it does                                                      |
 | ---------------------------------- | ----------------------------------------------------------------- |